American Airlines CEO shows up at Southwest flight attendant's wedding a year after their viral meeting

 JacqueRae Hill -- as she was known before her marriage to Rashard Sullivan this Memorial Day weekend -- had a life-changing encounter with passenger Doug Parker on that day's flight, and their story went viral.

-One year later, her new friend -- the CEO of United Airlines -- attended her wedding, and met with Sullivan and Sullivan's mother Patti Anderson, an American Airlines attendant.
+One year later, her new friend -- the CEO of American Airlines -- attended her wedding, and met with Sullivan and Sullivan's mother Patti Anderson, an American Airlines attendant.

 Books are magic